Home » Gender services

 Visit our list of partner pharmacies, many of whom can ship your meds to you if needed.

-In 2022, patient navigators and gender services staff at CrescentCare partnered with Lagniappe Law Lab to create a comprehensive online tool to understand the legal name and gender marker change process in the state of Louisiana.
 This tool will help you understand if you are eligible to change your name and what steps are required to complete the process.

 Here are the structural basics to know:

-- In short, you will pay a fee and file a Petition for Name Change along with copies of your identification at the clerk of court in either the parish where you live, the parish you were born in, or in Orleans Parish.
+- You will pay a fee and file a Petition for Name Change along with copies of your identification at the clerk of court in either the parish where you live, the parish you were born in, or in Orleans Parish.
 The petition will be sent to the District Attorney’s office where they will run a background check on you.
 Once the DA approves your background check, they relay this information to the Clerk of Court, who then gives you an official Certified Name Change document.
 You will bring this document to most places where you will be changing your name.
 Since this document is so important for accessing the next steps, we strongly recommend asking for multiple “certified copies” (usually costs a few dollars each) of this Certified Name Change document to have as backups as some government offices require keeping a certified copy.

 - Once you have your Certified Name Change document and your gender marker change letter, if updating your gender marker, you will then gather other ID documents to prove who you are and go to offices like the Birth and Vital Records Office, Social Security Office, OMV, and Passport Office to update your information.
 From there, most people use their corrected ID documents to update their bank, doctor, employer, school, utility companies, voter registrar, insurance company, military/VA record, attorney, will, library, professional licenses, car title, etc.